Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 More temples and buildings to check out

 As I mentioned in my bullet points in the beginning, you can take the stairs up and or down instead of using the elevator.
-I took the elevator up and then took one of the routes down the mountain.
+I’ve taken the elevator up before, then the stairs down.
+On my most recent visit, I took the stairs up and then back down the mountain at the exit.

-This is route Gate Number 1 on the map.
+This is the route Gate Number 1 on the map.

 The stairs down the mountain at the Marble Mountains.